CEN-Final-Project-Group-2a/sapphire-project16-2a/README.md

 The majority of our integrated code is found on the branch [integrated_team_code](https://github.com/CEN-Final-Project-Group-2a/sapphire-project16-2a/tree/integrated_team_code/server).
 All of our implemented features are here, with the exception of the code for teachers to assign challenges to classrooms, which is found in the branch [update_teacher_assign](https://github.com/CEN-Final-Project-Group-2a/sapphire-project16-2a/tree/update_teacher_assign).
 This branch has not yet been merged with everything else because the challenge assignment feature is not yet fully functional.

-To deploy our existing project code, pick which branch you want to use, and use the same deployment strategy as described in the rest of the pre-existing documentation for this project.
+To deploy our existing project code, pick which branch you want to use, and use the same deployment strategy as described for the repository we forked off.
 All the database configuration changes we made should be updated in the appropriate files in the [server](/server#server) subdirectory and will be handled automatically by Strapi.
 The database data changes will be handled automatically by the Docker compose scripts and the updated database dump file [development_db.dump](/scripts/development_db.dump#development_db.dump).
 Additionally, since there is currently no way in the frontend to assign challenges to classrooms within the [integrated_team_code](https://github.com/CEN-Final-Project-Group-2a/sapphire-project16-2a/tree/integrated_team_code/server) branch, this action can currently be simulated by visiting the Strapi administrator page and manually adding a classroom to a challenge in the database.

 As a note, our updated development database dump file [development_db.dump](/scripts/development_db.dump#development_db.dump) has new database example data in it that we have used to test our features.
 Most of these are example challenge entities.
 During testing of the integrated code branch, challenge entities were created with a given mentor’s account and then associated with subsets of the list of classrooms associated with that mentor.
 However, the current implementation to assign challenges only allows mentors to assign challenges to all their classrooms at once.
 To fix this mismatch of feature and database entries, the dump file for the [update_teacher_assign](https://github.com/CEN-Final-Project-Group-2a/sapphire-project16-2a/tree/update_teacher_assign) code branch represents a database state where all the challenges assigned to only a subset of classrooms have been removed.
 As a result, the database dump file for this branch and for the integrated team code branch do not currently match.